yan-cri/DEApp_standalone/README.md

 # DE_tools
-DE analysis function for edgeR, DESeq2, and Limma-Voom.
+DE analysis function for edgeR, DESeq2, and Limma-Voom corresponding to the published manuscript at https://scfbm.biomedcentral.com/articles/10.1186/s13029-017-0063-4, the DEApp shiny application is accessible at https://gallery.shinyapps.io/DEApp/ or https://yanli.shinyapps.io/DEApp/

-##How To Use It
+## How To Use It

-###1.
-To run DE_analysis.R
+### 1. step1. downloaed this repo to your local PC

-Rscript DE_analysis.R /fullpathTo/rawCount.txt /fullpathTo/metatable.txt Control KO /fullpathTo/DEG_analysis_res/ 2 3 True True /fullpathTo/DE-Analysis-AllComb-Fn.R 0.05 1.5 > /fullpathTo/DE_analysis.Rout.log 2> /fullpathTo/DE_analysis.Rerr.log
+### 2. step2. go into the downloaded folder, you can see R script named as 'DE_analysis.R', which is used to run all 3 differnet DE anlaysis and generate overlapping venn-diagram.

-Where, the following parameters are:
+To run 'DE_analysis.R', you can use command 'Rscript DE_analysis.R' with additional 11 parameter flags defined as below:

 1. raw count input: /fullpathTo/rawCount.txt